-- reduce the trigger height at which sprinkler systems would be required in new high-rise blocks of flats, from 30 metres to 18 metres.
+- Reduce the trigger height at which sprinkler systems are required in new high-rise blocks of flats, from 30 metres to 18 metres.

-- install evacuation alert systems for us by the fire and rescue services.
+- Install evaucation alert systems for use by the fire and rescue services.